BlyatBeauty/PCGen-Data-Updater/README.md

 Due to the process of downloading the entire PCGen repo as a step in this script, it does take a good few minutes to run - the longest it took me was 7 minutes.
 Your internet speed will be the biggest deciding factor here.

+## Table of Contents:
+1) Dependencies
+2) Instructions for Windows
+3) Instructiosn for Linux
+4) Explaining the script functions
+5) Troubleshooting

 ## Dependencies
 - **Windows**
       - No dependencies required.
 All hail Powershell.